FraxFinance/frax-standard-solidity/README.md

 ### Do not rely on via-ir to solve stack-too-deep errors

 Why: via-ir is slow and reduces testing speed.
-If reaching `stack too deep` your code complexity it probably too high.
+If reaching `stack too deep` your code complexity is probably too high.
 For src code, reduce complexity, for tests use param/return structs.

 ### Use named input params when invoking functions
 Required for functions with 2+ parameters